0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 There is a type of zeitzombie that exists merely to solve 'real world problems'--the techno-optimist.
 This species goes as far to claim that even
-<q>death that can be fixed with AI</q>[^techno]--presupposing death as a problem in need of a solution,
+<q>death can be fixed with AI</q>[^techno]--presupposing death as a problem in need of a solution,
-and yet offerer no vision for what _life_ can be.
+and yet offering no vision for what _life_ could be.
 <q>Give us a real world problem, and we can invent technology that will solve it.</q>[^techno]
 they say.
 Everything is a problem to be solved, and technology is the solution to every problem, and yet the zeitzombies propose no reason other than for the sake of inventing new technology.